 The Department will handle all formal complaints to allow a final determination within 90 days of the receipt of the complaint.
-If delays put the 90 day deadline at risk, the Board may ask the complainant to provide an extension to complete the investigation or to conduct the hearing.
+If delays put the 90 day deadline at risk, the Department may ask the complainant to provide an extension to complete the investigation or to conduct the hearing.
 If the complainant does not agree to provide an extension, the final determination must either be issued within the 90 days, or the matter must be referred to the alternative dispute resolution process.
 Informal complaints are not ineligible for alternative dispute resolution unless the Department determines the circumstances warrant this action.

 The Department of Elections will provide an alternative dispute resolution process for complaints that are not resolved within 90 days of the filing of the complaint (unless the complainant consents to a longer period for making such a determination).
 The alternative dispute resolution process is a cooperative, non adversarial, consensus building approach, unlike arbitration, mediation or litigation declares a winner.
-The Board will select a volunteer from a panel of state employee volunteers who agree to provide their services to convene a meeting of the interested parties to resolve a particular complaint or complaints.
-The panel member will recommend an outcome to the Secretary of the Board who within 60 days may adopt or revise the recommendation.
+The Department will select a volunteer from a panel of state employee volunteers who agree to provide their services to convene a meeting of the interested parties to resolve a particular complaint or complaints.
+The panel member will recommend an outcome to the Commissioner who within 60 days may adopt or revise the recommendation.
 The Commissioner’s final determination may be appealed to the full State Board of Elections within 15 days.
 The Board may hold a hearing or rely on the record.
 The Board will decide all appeals within 45 days of the request for an appeal by a complainant.